orchitech/redmine_reformat/README.md

 `textilizable()`.
 It converts any format supported by Redmine to HTML in the same ways as Redmine does it.
 The monkey patch blocks macro expansion and keeps wiki links untouched.

+### `LinkRewriter`

+Usage: `['LinkRewriter', wiki_link_rewrites]`\
+Arguments:
+- `wiki_link_rewrites` - a hash with wiki link rewrite specifications:
+  - keys in the hash are IDs or identifiers of link destination projects
+  - values are hashes with following entries:
+    - `project` specifies the new project prefix to be used.
+The new project does not have to exist.
+A `nil` value forces project prefix removal.
+    - `page_prefix` specifies a prefix to be prepended before the page link.
+Useful for wiki structure refactoring.

+`LinkRewriter` uses monkey-patched internal Redmine renderer - `textilizable()` to analyze the individual wiki links.
+Only valid links leading to an existing page are considered at the moment.
+The actual rewriting is performed on the source text, so there should be no side effects.
+For the same reasons, this converter can be used with `"force_crlf": false, "match_trailing_nl": false`.

+Limitations:
+- When locating link candidates in the source text, `LinkRewriter` should handle even alternative text notations, e.g.
+  `\[\[Page\]\]` (works in Markdown) or `&lbrack;&lbrack;Page&rbrack;&rbrack;` (works in all formattings).
+But it cannot recognize all notations.
+  In Textile for example, `<notextile>[[Page]]</notextile>` will be recognized, but `<notextile>[</notextile>[Page]]` will not, although both inputs produce the same wiki link.
+- `LinkRewriter` is not yet feature-complete and its API can be changed in the future.

 ### `Ws`